What to do when your child doesn’t want to go to school anymore? Learn how to deal with your child’s anxiety about school.

 If you sense that your child’s attitude isn’t improving, talk to her teacher.
 Let her know your child doesn’t want to go to school and what she recommends.
 See if she observes the same resistance during class, or if your child is only more vocal about it at home.

-A successful school year needs a partnership among parents, teachers and students.
-Work with her to come up with solutions that will help your child enjoy going to school.
+A successful year needs a partnership among parents, teachers, and students.
+Work with her to come up with solutions that can help your child enjoy going to school.